Ebony

 Medicinal uses:

-To treat the snake bite, diarrhea, biliousness, ulcer, epistaxis, burns, scabies.
+To treat snake bites, diarrhea, biliousness, ulcers, epistaxis, burns, and scabies.

 Chemical contents: